hackdefend/hackdefend.github.io/_posts/2019-04-20-Best-war-quotes-I-used-in-my-Information-Security-Slides.md

  > Keep your friends close, and your enemies closer.

  > If you don’t know where you are going, you’ll end up some place else.

+ > Anyone can hold the helm when the sea is calm.

+>The most reliable way to predict the future is to create it.
+—Abraham Lincoln